JosephGleason/holbertonschool-hbnb/README.md

 # HBnB Part 1 – Technical Documentation

-Welcome to the battle plan of HBnB — a  chaotic, AirBnB-inspired housing app designed with a Tom Cruise in The Last Samurai mentality.
+Welcome to the battle plan of HBnB — a  chaotic, AirBnB-inspired housing app designed with "Tom Cruise in The Last Samurai" energy.

 This is **Part 1** of the project, where we don’t code yet (thank god), but instead plan everything like responsible software engineers